restfulapi/restful-api/README.md

 def properties = [sha1:new BigInteger(1,digest.digest()).toString(16).padLeft(40,'0')]
 thing.metaClass.getSupplementalRestProperties << {-> properties }`

-Note that the getSupplementalRestProperties method is being added only to the single object instance, not the entire class.
+Note that the getSupplementalRestProperties method is added only to the single object instance, not the entire class.
 A marshaller can check to see whether the instance it is marshalling supports the method, and if so, extract data from it to generate affordances.

-##Exception handling
+## Exception handling

 When an exception is encountered while servicing a request, the controller will delegate to an instance of net.hedtech.restfulapi.ExceptionHandler that is responsible for generating an error response.

 The handler selection process is similar to how a Grails converter selects a marshaller for an object instance.
 ExceptionHandler instances may be registered with the controller, along with a priority.
 Each ExceptionHandler has a supports method that returns true or false depending on whether the handler can produce a response for a given Throwable instance.